Icinga/icingaweb2-module-director/doc/03-Automation.md

 you already rolled out Icinga Web 2 you should already be used to handle resource definitions.

-The Director needs a `database resource`, and your RDMBS must either by MySQL, MariaDB or PostgreSQL.
+The Director needs a `database resource`, and your RDBMS must either by MySQL, MariaDB or PostgreSQL.
 This is how such a resource could look like in your `/etc/icingaweb2/resources.ini`: